lexibank/tlopo/out/vol3/chapter12.md

 <a id="s-3-2"></a>

-## 3.2.
-Growth stage 2: very small newly fonned fruit
+### 3.2.
+Growth stage 2: very small newly formed fruit

 Two weakly supported etyma, POc &ast;(q)a-bʷaji and PEOc &ast;kiripʷa, can be offered for stage 2, 'very small newly formed fruit'.
-8 The former may contain the root &ast;bʷaji, which also occurs in POc &ast;bʷaji-bʷaji 'coconut growth stage 4 or 5' ([§3.6](#s-3-6)).
+8 The former may contain the root &ast;bʷaji, which also occurs in POc &ast;bʷaji-bʷaji 'coconut growth stage 4 or 5' (§3.6).

 <table>
 <tr>